Top 7 Areas Where Mold Is Growing In Your Home!

 2. DO NOT Remove Mold Contaminated Materials Without Proper Containment!

-Mold remediation professionals set up containment barriers to prevent mold from spreading.
+If you’ve ever wondered how mold can spread throughout your house, then here’s some information for you!
+Mold remediation professionals will set up containment barriers to prevent mold from spreading.

 3. DO NOT Clean Mold With Bleach!